kirill-kolomin/ngx-testbox-docs/docs/core-concepts.md

 Ngx-testbox takes full control over async operations in the Zone-including HTTP-based on your defined HTTP call instructions at each step.
 This gives you deterministic, stable test runs every time.

+## Combination of strict control with simple maintenance

+With ngx-testbox, you stay in full control of asynchronous operations.
+Every unexpected request or task is surfaced immediately, so nothing slips through unnoticed.

+At the same time, the library provides convenient utilities to enhance your development experience, such as predefined http call instructions and convenient harness for DOM interaction.

 ## Test-Driven Development

 Ngx-testbox also makes Test-Driven Development (TDD) practical.